SaikatNoman12/js_class/README.md

     className.setterProperty = parameterValue;   ( set function property value.
 Then change the property value )

-### note: The name of getter/setter method cannot be the same as the name of the object property.
+### Note: The name of getter/setter method cannot be the same as the name of the object property.